 Early approaches to grammar were idealised and rule governed, rather than based on applied observations.

 Note how in the previous example the additional element could just as easily be put at the front of the sentence and remain coherent.
 In this next example the additional information cannot be moved around the sentence (this is an example of 2.5), but both the example above and the one below are subordinate clauses unable to stand on their own.

 Herrington (1999) argues in the context of his research into racism and the state, which contrasts state and community driven projects, that greater social inclusion is achieved by…

 Certain words, used along with a comma, are very important in academic writing when signalling implications, examples and introducing argumentative points.
 If a sentence starts with a linking phrase or word then a comma should be used.
-Examples of linking words and phrases are, calcium carbonate price in india however, moreover, nevertheless, for example, as such, consequently, furthermore, in fact, indeed and similarly, amongst others.
+Examples of linking words and phrases are, however, moreover, nevertheless, for example, as such, consequently, furthermore, in fact, indeed and similarly, amongst others.

 In summation, a negative impact was recorded.

 Thirdly, the implication of their argument is unfounded.